Will Arbery

-Will Arbery is an American playwright, screenwriter and TV writer, known for his plays Heroes of the Fourth Turning, Plano, and Evanston Salt Costs Climbing.
+Will Arbery is an American playwright and screenwriter, known for his plays Heroes of the Fourth Turning, Plano, and Evanston Salt Costs Climbing.
 Heroes of the Fourth Turning was a finalist for the 2020 Pulitzer Prize for Drama and Arbery was the recipient of the 2020 Whiting Award for Drama.

 Early life and education

 Arbery was born in Nashua, New Hampshire, but grew up in Dallas, Texas, the only boy in a family of seven sisters.
 He attended Cistercian Preparatory School in Irving, Texas.
 His parents, Glenn and Virginia Arbery, taught at the Dallas Institute of Humanities and Culture before relocating to Wyoming, where they both taught at Wyoming Catholic College.
 Arbery's father took over as president of the college in 2016.
-Arbery received his BA in English and drama from Kenyon College in 2011 and his MFA in writing for the screen and stage from Northwestern University in 2015.
+Arbery received his BA in English and drama from Kenyon College in 2011 and his MFA in writing for the screen and stage from the Northwestern University School of Communication in 2015.